mertarzu/TroopControl/README.md

 # TroopControl

-TroopControl is a simple unit control game prototype built using Unity.
-It features unit selection, target assignment, adjustable parameters, and camera controls.
+TroopControl is a simple unit control game prototype built using Unity which I initially developed as a one-week project in April 2022.
+I have been updating it from time to time to enhance its features and gameplay.
+The game includes functionalities like unit selection, target assignment, circular formation, adjustable parameters, and camera controls.

 ## Unit Controls